Azure/bicep-registry-modules/avm/res/insights/scheduled-query-rule/README.md

   ]
   ```

+### Parameter: `ruleResolveConfiguration`

+Defines the configuration for resolving fired alerts.
+Relevant only for rules of the kind LogAlert.

+- Required: No
+- Type: object

 ### Parameter: `severity`

 Severity of the alert.
 Should be an integer between [0-4].
 Value of 0 is severest.
 Relevant and required only for rules of the kind LogAlert.